ayrat555/ayrat555.github.io/_posts/2018-04-29-evm-basics.md

 4. Environmental Information

    Examples:
-     - `ADDRESS` - gets address of currently executing account.
+     - `ADDRESS` - gets address of a currently executing account.
-     - `CALLDATACOPY` - copies input data in current environment to memory.
+     - `CALLDATACOPY` - copies input data in the current environment to memory.

 5. Block Information